apache/yunikorn-k8shim/deployments/scheduler/README.md

 ## v0.2.0

-This was built at Apr 10th
+This was built on Apr 10th
 * Deploys scheduler-core + scheduler-web
 * Scheduler pod runs 2 containers, 1 for scheduler-core, 1 for scheduler-web
 * Configuration file queues.yaml is built into the image